 In a sense, you can keep that vision.
 In this piece, however, I am referring to the catwalks you find in some venues.
-They house a great amount of equipment: loudspeaker systems, work lighting, house lighting, truss and motors controls, videos hubs, venue sprinkler systems and more.
+They house a great amount of equipment: loudspeaker systems, work lighting, house lighting, truss and motors controls, videos hubs, venue sprinkler systems, and more.
 Most of the time a catwalk can be found simply by looking up before or after a production.
-Some are hidden above ceiling clouds, which are mostly located within worship centers or theater type settings.
+Some are hidden above ceiling clouds, which are mostly located within worship centers or theater-type settings.

 As an audio technician, you’ll probably have to take a trip up to the catwalk a time or two.
 Why?
 Because it comes with the job.
 You might have to feed power or microphones down onto the stage, or you might need to bring some truss in to hang your line arrays.
 Here are a few things to keep in mind while working on a catwalk.

-As I mentioned, you can usually look up to locate a venue’s catwalk, which can range anywhere from 25 feet to 200 feet or more off the ground.
+As I mentioned, you can usually lookup to locate a venue’s catwalk, which can range anywhere from 25 feet to 200 feet or more off the ground.
 When working that high in the air, the best thing to be is mindful.
 Be in the moment and pay attention.
 You don’t want to be the one to make a bad decision when working that high up off the ground.

 Place Your Gear to The Rear

 Once you make it up to the catwalk to begin a task, make sure your walkie-talkie and all other tools are clipped towards your rear before you begin.
-You don’t want anything falling over, or accidently getting caught up on a railing or cables.
+You don’t want anything falling over, or accidentally getting caught up on a railing or cables.

 Feeding and Pulling Cable